traceannwhite/Flexbox-Example/flexbox-theknot.md

 A few good use cases for Flexbox are:

-- layout patterns often associated with **cards**.
-Cards are often used to advertise services on a company web site or display products for an online shopping.
+- navigation menu items
-- navigation items
+- layout patterns often associated with cards

 <hr>